rust-lang/std-dev-guide/src/team.md

 Once something is stable, we're basically stuck with it forever.

-To guard the stability and prevent us from adding things we'll regret later, we have a team that specifically focusses on the public API.
+To guard the stability and prevent us from adding things we'll regret later, we have a team that specifically focuses on the public API.
 Every RFC and stabilization of a library addition/change goes through a FCP process in which the members of the Library API Team are asked to sign off on the change.